MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-key-vault.md

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

-## Create a key vault and add domain user credentials as a secret in the key vault
+## Create a key vault to store the secrets

 For security, you can store the domain account credentials in a key vault secrets; Later, you can use these secrets in SCOM Managed Instance creation.
-.

 Azure Key Vault is a cloud service that provides a secure store for keys, secrets, and certificates.
 For more information, see [About Azure Key Vault](/azure/key-vault/general/overview).